Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 ### Add a user to a user group

-Add any number of users to a user group ir order to assign them rights subsequently.
+Add any number of users to a user group in order to assign them rights subsequently.

 #### Prerequisites